Phoenix (mythology): Diffusion in later culture

 In Greece, the phoenix rising from flames was the symbol of the First Hellenic Republic under Ioannis Kapodistrias, the Mountain Government and the Regime of the Colonels.

 The anonymous 10th-century Old English Exeter Book contains a 677-line 9th-century alliterative poem consisting of a paraphrase and abbreviation of Lactantius, followed by an explication of the Phoenix as an allegory for the resurrection of Christ.

 In the 14th century, Italian poet Dante Alighieri refers to the phoenix in Canto XXIV of the Divine Comedy's Inferno:

+The phoenix was one of many emblems associated with Queen Elizabeth I. The queen "never married or had children, and linking her to a phoenix made a virtue of the situation; she, like the mythic Arabian bird, was above gender distinctions, but possessed the best qualities of both sexes."